 BA (Dip.
 Montessori), MEd (Massey University)

-Lynley Tulloch is a Lecturer in Education and PhD candidate at the University of Waikato where she teaches in Environmental and Sustainability Education.
-Educated in the New Zealand, Lynley's research and publication interests have been concerned with issues of the relationship between humans and other animals, environmental and sustainability education, children's connection with nature and critical theory.
-Lynley was also a Montessori kindergarten teacher before beginning her lecturing position at the University of Waikato in 2005.
+Lynley's research and publication interests have been concerned with issues of the relationship between humans and other animals, environmental and sustainability education, children's connection with nature and critical theory.
+Lynley was also a Montessori kindergarten teacher before beginning a period lecturing at the University of Waikato.
 Lynley has always felt an affinity with animals and knowing they are suffering has motivated her to volunteer for SAFE so she can speak out for them.
 Animals cannot speak in a language that humans can understand easily - but they still speak!
 Are we trying to listen and learn their language or do we turn the other way?
 If we tried to listen we could learn so much about the mysteries of life and about ourselves as well - as we are all 'earthlings', of equal worth and importance.

 Michèle Lacroix | NELSON